simonneutert/simonneutert.github.io/src/_posts/2022/2022-10-24-connect-to-shh-and-fire-a-sudo-command.md

 layout: post
 ---

 You need the t option.
 That's all there is.
 Nothing else.
+[Source on StackOverflow](https://stackoverflow.com/a/10312700)

 `ssh -t user@server "sudo script"`